BenGoudsmit/bengoudsmit/content/publication/MELD-Na/index.md

   focal_point: ""
   preview_only: true
 projects: []
-publication: '*American Journal of Transplantation*(1)'
+publication: '*American Journal of Transplantation*'
 publication_short: ""
 publication_types:
 - "2"
 publishDate: "2020-06-11T00:00:00Z"
-slides: example
+slides: MELD-Na in Eurotransplant
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: Validation of the MELD-Na score for the Eurotransplant region.
 tags:
 - Source Themes
 title: An example journal article